The Female and Male are primal forces of nature, seen in cosmic arrangements and geometrical relationships.

 Qubits use their fragile physics to do the same thing that transistors use electricity to do on a conventional chip: represent binary bits of information, either 0 or 1.
 But qubits can also attain a state, called a superposition, that is effectively both 0 and 1 at the same time.
 Qubits in a superposition can become linked by a phenomenon known as entanglement, which means an action performed on one has instant effects on the other.
 Those effects allow a single operation in a quantum computer to do the work of many, many more operations in a conventional computer.
 In some cases, a quantum computer’s advantage over a conventional one should grow exponentially with the amount of data to be worked on.

-Round Space and Linear Time
+Mother Space and Father Time

 A circle can represent space, as a boundary defines inside and outside spaces.